charmbracelet/git-lfs-transfer/README.md

 # git-lfs-transfer

 `git-lfs-transfer` is a server-side implementation of the proposed [Git LFS pure SSH-based protocol][proposal].
 It is intended to be invoked over SSH to transfer Git LFS objects.
+This was originally ported from [bk2204/scutiger](https://github.com/bk2204/scutiger) and re-written in Go.

 ## Todo